m5lk3n/wyatt/README.md

 "*W*hen *Y*ou *A*re *T*here *T*hen ..."

-A location- and time-based reminder app for iOS and Android.
+A location- and time-based reminder app for Android and iOS.

 ![](device_screens/screenrecording.gif)